pa2si/portfolio/README.md

-v 0.1.9
+v 0.1.10

 new:

-- meta description updated
+- funcionalities section: rotato animation when entering view only for desktop

 what's done: